-- 3.3.1 Growth and investment Supporting businesses and breakout sectors and securing capital funding. - 3.3.2 Quality locations and infrastructure Quality and affordable housing, building community resilience, improving public transport and improving general infrastructure/connectivity. - 3.3.3 Skills and lifelong learning Addressing the skills shortage, creating high level employment and tackling long term unemployment while maintaining equality of opportunity and inclusive growth. - 3.3.4 Enterprise Encouraging the use of new technologies and developing networks. - 3.4 These priorities will be underpinned by two key principles: - 3.4.1 Inclusive Growth creating opportunity for all segments of the population and distributing the dividends of increased prosperity, both in monetary and non-monetary terms, fairly across society. - 3.4.2 Clean Growth empowering businesses to capitalise on the opportunities provided by the green agenda. - 3.5 In delivering our plan, we will pay particular attention to the opportunities and potential that exists in key clusters selected based on the potential for growth, location quotient for the two districts, total productivity, and the presence of national or multinational headquarters for businesses within the cluster groups.
+- 3.1 The proposed Plan covers the period from 2022-2027 and focuses on the actions we need to take over the five years to secure long-term success.
+The four main priorities have been finalised as follows: - 3.1.1 Growth and investment Supporting businesses and breakout sectors and securing capital funding. - 3.1.2 Quality locations and infrastructure Quality and affordable housing, building community resilience, improving public transport and improving general infrastructure/connectivity. - 3.1.3 Skills and lifelong learning Addressing the skills shortage, creating high level employment and tackling long term unemployment while maintaining equality of opportunity and inclusive growth. - 3.1.4 Enterprise Encouraging the use of new technologies and developing networks.

+- 3.2 These priorities will be underpinned by two key principles: - 3.2.1 Inclusive Growth creating opportunity for all segments of the population and distributing the dividends of increased prosperity, both in monetary and non-monetary terms, fairly across society. - 3.2.2 Clean Growth empowering businesses to capitalise on the opportunities provided by the green agenda. - 3.3 In delivering our plan, we will pay particular attention to the opportunities and potential that exists in key clusters selected based on the potential for growth, location quotient for the two districts, total productivity, and the presence of national or multinational headquarters for businesses within the cluster groups.